Dam Removal and Fish Passage

 Watch now

-It’s partnerships that make this possible.
+It’s partnerships that make these projects possible.
 By working closely with federal, state, and municipal officials, public and private community organizations, local engineering and building companies, landowners, and concerned citizens, we restore river access for Alewife, Blueback Herring, American Eel, and other migratory fish.

 And the work doesn’t stop there.
 Save the Sound takes a comprehensive approach to dam removal by restoring natural habitat surrounding the river that offers critical shelter and feeding areas for fish and other animals.